The Impact of a Conversation

 The work we do at CARE, Human and Animal Well-Being, addresses the bias within Animal Welfare in service to the field and marginalized people and their pets.

-HUMAN AND ANIMAL WELL-BEING [HAW] is a unique method of community support and advocacy that centers the well-being of people, in contrast to Animal Welfare’s traditional animal only focus.
+HUMAN AND ANIMAL WELL-BEING [HAW] is a unique, six stage, method of community support and advocacy that centers the well-being of people, in contrast to Animal Welfare’s traditional animal only focus.
 Few organizations work in the same way as CARE.
-As illustrated below, we start with building trust with community leaders before attempting to implement programming.
+As illustrated below, we start with building trust with community members before attempting to implement programming.

-Our work beings with establishing trusting relationships within marginalized and underserved communities
+Our work begins with establishing trusting relationships within marginalized and underserved communities.

 Learn More